JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

       .catch(err => {
       console.log(err)
       });

-      alert("You've been hit!
+      // alert user about being hit and display new health alert("You've been hit!
 Your health is now " + newhealth)
-      // Check if health is 0
-      if (newhealth == 0) {
+      // check if health is 0 (lose) if (newhealth == 0) {
         window.location.href = '{{site.baseurl}}/losescreen';
       }